foostan/crkbd/corne-chocolate/doc/buildguide_en.md

 Insert the pin header into the OLED pin socket first, then solder the pin header and the OLED module.
 At this time,
-make sure that he OLED module sits tightly on the socket while holding it down with your finger, because it tends to stick out easily.
+make sure that the OLED module sits tightly on the socket while holding it down with your finger, because it tends to stick out easily.